 Open File Explorer through Task Manager

-Open File Explorer with Shortcut key
+Open File Explorer with a Shortcut key

-Open File Explorer with the help of the Start Menu
+Open File Explorer using the Start Menu

 Now, please scroll down to find the File Explorer option and click on it.

 Open File Explorer by Command Prompt

 You can perform several tasks through Command Prompt on Windows 10, including opening File Explorer.
 Launch Command Prompt on your PC and type explorer in it.
 Press Enter from the keyboard to open the File Explorer app.

 Open File Explorer using PowerShell

-If you prefer to use PowerShell, you can use the same command to Launch File Explorer on Windows 10.
+If you prefer to use PowerShell, you can use the same command to access File Explorer on Windows 10.
 Open PowerShell by typing PowerShell on the Start menu search and then clicking on its entry.